Analysis of the CP structure of the Yukawa coupling between the Higgs boson and $\tau$ leptons in proton-proton collisions at $\sqrt{s} =$ 13 TeV: Event reconstruction

 For the electrons, an isolation criterion \eIso is defined for a cone size of $R<0.3$ centred on the electron direction.
 Its definition is analogous to Eq.~(\ref{eq:reconstruction_isolationmu}) for the charged tracks, but the pileup contribution of neutral particles is estimated via an effective-area method as \begin{linenomath}

-\end{linenomath} In this equation, the pileup contribution is estimated as $\rho\,\text{EA}$, where $\rho$ is the event-specific average pileup energy density per unit area in the $\phi$-$\eta$ plane and EA, which depends on the electron $\eta$, is the effective area specific to the given type of isolation.
+\end{linenomath} In this equation, the pileup contribution is estimated as $\rho\,\text{EA}$, where $\rho$ is the event-specific average pileup energy density per unit area in the $\phi$-$\eta$ plane and EA, which depends on the electron $\eta$, is the effective area specific to the neutral component of the isolation variable~\cite{Khachatryan:2015hwa}.
 In the \etau channel, it is required that $\eIso<0.15$.